Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Methodology

 where $\mathbf{T}^{-1} \in \mathbb{R}^{2 \times 3}$ restores coordinates from the stride-reduced probabilistic response map to the original infrared image grid, preserving geometric consistency between centroid-oriented spatial probability regression and the physical image coordinate system.

-The complete procedure---a single forward pass through HRPE followed by deterministic peak extraction---involves no mask reconstruction or iterative post-processing, directly yielding target centroid coordinates consistent with the centroid-oriented spatial probability regression formulation of SPIRE.
+The complete procedure---a single forward pass through HRPE followed by fast deterministic peak extraction as lightweight post-processing---avoids mask reconstruction and iterative segmentation post-processing, directly yielding target centroid coordinates consistent with the centroid-oriented spatial probability regression formulation of SPIRE.